 I frequently lead workshops on negotiation, and most of the questions that arise are about negotiating salary or other elements of a job offer (e.g., start date, bonus, schedule).
-However, every so often, I get a more ambitious, even philosophical question, like how to negotiate for changes at a company when you disagree with senior management.
+However, every so often, I get a more ambitious, even philosophical question, like how to negotiate for changes at a company when you disagree with senior management – or whether or not you should quit your job.

 One employee, currently on internship status at an employer, was encouraged to apply for a full-time role at the same place, but was hesitant, citing lack of diversity – should she push to get commitments on diversity hiring?
 Another temp employee felt ignored by her current manager – having already experienced that, should she pursue an offer at the same company, since mentoring and coaching was a priority for her?
 Even experienced employees face crossroads – one senior executive had raised concerns about her company’s strategic direction multiple times but was unable to convince her fellow leaders to shift gears.

-In all of these cases, the employee disagrees with some aspect of how the company is being managed.
+In all of these cases, the employee disagrees with some aspect of how someone is managing the company.
 How hard do you advocate for your position?
 How do you know whether to back down and make a compromise or draw a line in the sand and leave the company?
 Here are seven questions to help you decide if you should you quit your job when you disagree with company:

 1 – Is part of your job to disagree?

-The senior executive who raised concerns about the company’s strategic direction was part of the leadership team, so going back and forth on strategic issues is built into her job.
+The senior executive who raised concerns about the company’s strategic direction was part of the leadership team, so going back and forth on strategic issues was a part of her job.
 There are many issues in the running of a company where multiple directions are available, so the fact that she had a difference of opinion to others isn’t a red flag in and of itself.
 If she always differed with company direction, then she might leave for another company that is more aligned with how she likes to do business.
-If she is never able to get her ideas accepted, then she might leave for another company where her voice can be heard.
+If she is never able to get others to accept her ideas, then she might quit her current job and leave for another company where they will.

 Upon further reflection, this executive realized that there were other issues where her recommendations won out, that she still believed in the company and her fellow leaders overall and that she still wanted to work at this company.
 Her lack of influence was specific to this particular issue and sharing her opinion (sometimes to disagree but also sometimes to agree) was part of her and a way to contribute to the company.
 Take a step back and further reflect on the nature of your disagreement with the company – you might want to avoid this conflict, but it actually could be part of your job to speak up.